The Bounty Hunter (1954 film): Plot

-Dr. Spencer confronts Williams, who he knows to be associated with the robbers, and demands a meeting with them.
+Spencer confronts Williams, whom he knows to be associated with the robbers, and demands a meeting with them.
 Williams tells Spencer the three are playing poker and agrees to take him to their game but shoots Spencer instead.
 Hearing the shot, Kipp pursues and corners Williams.
 He tries to force Williams to tell what he knows about the robbery, but Sheriff Brand shoots Williams dead just as Williams was about to reveal information about the robbery.
-Danvers tries to smother the seriously wounded Spencer, but he is discovered by Julie.
+Meanwhile, Spencer, gravely wounded, has been taken back to his house.
+There, Danvers secretly tries to smother him with a pillow, but he is discovered by Julie.
 Kipp hears Julie's screams and rushes to her; Danvers flees.
 Kipp follows Danvers as he hastily leaves town and stops when he loses sight of Danvers but hears someone digging in the hills.
 He then hears a shot and finds Danvers dead next to an empty money box.

 Kipp now knows Danvers was one of the three robbers.
-The next day the stage arrives with the U.S. mail.
+The next day the stage arrives with the mail.
 The sheriff deputizes Rachin and plans to get rid of the bounty hunter.
-Vance rescues Kipp, grateful that the bounty hunter is not after him.
-Kipp opens one of the letters in the mail pouch and looks at the contents, then looks at the sheriff.
+Edwards rescues Kipp, grateful that the bounty hunter is not after him.
+Kipp opens one of the letters in the mail pouch and looks at the contents, then looks at the sheriff and says, “Your likeness.”
 The sheriff reveals himself as one of the robbers when he pulls a gun on Kipp, but Alice Williams kills him.
 She explains that Brand deserved it for shooting her husband.
 Julie, who had been watching, struggles with Alice for her gun and Kipp subdues Alice.
 Kipp realizes that Alice is the third robber.
 He searches her saddle bag and finds the stolen money.
 Kipp decides to settle in Twin Forks.
 He marries Julie, and becomes the new town sheriff.